-BS1534-2a (MC 5.1, generic audio, 64 and 96 kbps, 5.1 loudspeaker presentation) MUSHRA plots for labs a and b, both labs combined
+Figure 9.6-2: BS1534-2a (MC 5.1, generic audio, 64 and 96 kbps, 5.1 loudspeaker presentation) MUSHRA plots for labs a and b, both labs combined

 The complete statistical evaluation of the requirement ToR tests for experiment BS1534-2a is given in the following table.
 The evaluation is done separately for the data from the two listening laboratories and for a combination of the two data sets.